How to Detect Basement Floor Leaks

 Check for:

-Water entering at this joint often relates to pressure conditions explained in how hydrostatic pressure affects basement structures.
+Water entering at this joint is often connected to pressure around the foundation, which is explained in how hydrostatic pressure causes basement leaks.

 Check Around Floor Penetrations